 ACEVO aims to be an inclusive and equitable employer.
 We know that transparency and accountability on pay data and a commitment to closing the gaps is crucial to helping us achieve this.
-We first published our ethnicity and pay gap data in July 2020 (Download the 2021 report here) and will continue to do so annually.
+We first published our ethnicity and pay gap data in July 2020 (Download the April 2022 report) and will continue to do so annually.

 New staff will be offered a salary that takes into account the nature of the role, the skills and experience the staff member brings to a role, pay equality and affordability.
 Jobs will be advertised at a stated salary.
 When ACEVO makes a job offer the applicant is told what the salary will be.
 Once they accept the job the understanding is that the applicant has accepted it at the stated salary.
 As part of ACEVO’s commitment to fair and equal pay ACEVO will not normally negotiate on salary at the point of offer.
 Salaries can thereafter only be increased in accordance with our policy and procedure.

 Our CEO’s pay